msabree/alexa-car-shopper/README.md

 # Alexa - Car Shopper

-Alexa - Car Shopper is an alexa app that enables searching for cars based on accumulated user preferences.
-As you interact with suggested cars in your area and tell Alexa why you dislike a car she will get better and finding you cars that you may be interested in buying.
-You can train Alexa at anytime to give her an idea of what you like to better generate suggestions.
+Alexa - Car Shopper is an Alexa Show App that enables a user to search for cars via voice commands.
+The idea is to allow for a more natural car searching experience.
+When car searching online you are typically required to set filters to see the cars you want.
+However, when filters are set you can easily miss out on good cars that may not fit into your filter set.
+The Alexa - Car Shopper app is intended to act like a virtual salesman.
+As Alexa shows you cars you can respond by saying that you like or dislike a car.
+As your history grows Alexa will analyze your like and dislike history to show you cars that you are more likely to like.

 # Available Commands: